If you have any questions that are not covered below, please feel free to submit them to us via the contact page.

 What platforms will be supported?

-The initial release will be for PC (Windows) and Mac (OS X).
-Following this there will be mobile specific releases for iOS and Android.
+The initial release will be for PC (Windows) and we hope to be able to offer a Mac release shortly after.
+In the future, we hope to have mobile specific releases for iOS and Android.
 No console releases are planned at this stage.

 What are the minimum hardware requirements?